ankitpatil-ap/Advance-File-Security-using-AES-and-RSA-Algorithm/README.md

 # Advance-File-Security-using-AES-and-RSA-Algorithm
 This is version 1 of the project, which has the complete flow of encryption and decryption.
-Django Web App using AES and RSA Algorithm on which you encrypt or decrypt single/multiple files with advance level of encryption and security.
+Django Web App using AES and RSA Algorithm on which you encrypt or decrypt single/multiple files with advance level of encryption and security...

 Read Steps file and then run the project.